hmcts/pip-frontend/README.md

 -   Viewable by users directly in either HTTP or HTTPS mode (default port: 8080)
 -   Uploading of publication files using a web interface within the [manual upload](./src/main/views/manual-upload.njk) view.
 -   Account setup, sign-in and user management functionality.
 Sign-in and password management is managed using Azure B2C user flows for AAD users.
-We also allow sign in via CFT IDAM for certain user roles.
+We also allow sign in via CFT IDAM for verified users, and Single Sign-On for admin users.
 -   View publications directly in the browser restricted to the user's account privileges.
 -   Processes to manage creation of a new media account for a user with administrator oversight (approve/reject).
 -   Tiered access to specific functionality and content within three main categories (media/administrator/system administrator), as well as unauthenticated functionality.